The Brand Continuum

 Leadership rule:

 Stay long enough for coherence to form.
-Move only once alignment is consistently visible.
+Move only alignment is consistently visible.

 Composed: move (with clarity)

 Composed is stable, but not resilient.
 It has proportion, but limited elasticity.
-This is the zone where small, well-considered increases in activation strengthen the organisation rather than strain it.
+This is the zone where small, well-considered increases in activation strengthen the brand rather than strain it.

 Leadership rule:

 Move with intention.
-Every action must reinforce clarity it.
+Every action must reinforce clarity.

 Tempered: stay or move (both are safe)

 This is the healthiest zone.
 The organisation can stretch without snapping.
 It can also hold its position without movement.
-Tempered is the only zone where movement is not risky and staying still is not stagnation.
+Tempered is the only zone where oscillation isn’t risky and staying still isn’t stagnation.

 Leadership rule: